Self-sculpting sand robots are under development at MIT

 "Once all those modules within the border have been notified and have confirmed their status, then we start the disassembly process," added Mr Gilpin.

-"All the other bonds which are not crucial to the duplicate shape are broken, while the bonds between the modules in the shape are left intact - and so you are left with just the recreated shape when the process ends."'A decade away'
+"All the other bonds which are not crucial to the duplicate shape are broken, while the bonds between the modules in the shape are left intact - and so you are left with just the recreated shape when the process ends."

 Mr Gilpin admits a lot more work needs to be done, but he has an ambitious targets.